gtcasl/cash/docs/index.md

 # What is Cash?

-Cash is A C++ embedded domain specific library (EDSL) for hardware design and simulation.
+Cash is a C++ embedded domain specific library (EDSL) for hardware design and simulation.
 It uses template metaprogramming and macro-based reflection to extend the C++ language with hardware specific constructs.
 Cash enables developpers to describe and simulate their hardware modules from a single source program, leveraging the large C++ ecosystem.

 Cash designs can be exported to [FIRRTL](https://github.com/freechipsproject/firrtl) IR or Verilog HDL for synthesis on FPGAs.